Expatriate Andorra: benefit from tax advantages while securing your assets

 Contrary to popular belief, Andorra is not a tax haven.

-Andorra's compliance is confirmed by its network of tax treaties signed with countries such as France, Belgium, Spain and Luxembourg.
+Andorra is a jurisdiction whose tax compliance is confirmed by its network of tax treaties signed with countries such as France, Belgium, Spain, and Luxembourg.
+These Franco-Andorran treaties provide legal certainty that is highly valued by expatriates.

 This does not prevent Andorra from offering particularly attractive tax regimes for anyone wishing to expatriate in order to preserve their assets and optimize their income, but also to benefit from an idyllic living environment.